realityforge/Quake-III-Arena/asset_bundles.md

 Within Q3A, the assets are files that are contained within the `*.pk3` files or on the file system in specific "game" directories.
 The `*.pk3` files are simply zip files with a different extension.

-The layout of assets within the directories and the `*.pk3` files is partially done via convention and sometimes these conventions are enforced by application code.
+The layout of assets within the directories and the `*.pk3` files is primarily done by convention and sometimes these conventions are enforced by code.
+Sometimes these constraints are enforced in game logic code and sometimes by engine code.

 For example, the "shader files" **MUST** be contained within the `scripts/` directory in either the `*.pk3` or in the "game" directory.
 The "shader files" **MUST** be named with an extension `.shader` If the "shader files" do not follow these conventions then they will not be loaded by the runtime.
-Sometimes these constraints are enforced in game logic code and sometimes by engine code.

 "Pure" servers are those who set the cvar `sv_pure` to `1`.
 In a pure server, the clients and the server must load assets from `*.pk3` files and the set of `*.pk3` files must "match".
 The "matching" is done using a content hash and thus if a `*.pk3` is modified on a client (by changing a file within it), then the `*.pk3` will no longer match the server file.